 One thing I don’t do, though, is dwell on spiritual anniversaries.
 Even though I remember the day I got saved, I don’t remember the exact date.
 Even though I remember the evening I got baptized, I don’t know that exact date either.
 Even though I remember the time of my life when the Lord called me to preach, I can’t pinpoint an exact moment when I yielded to that call.
 Rather than dwell on what happened umpteen years ago, I just get up each day and do my best to fully submit myself to Jesus afresh and anew that day.

 I’ve gotta tell you, that question struck me like a harpoon that day.
-It did so because at that particular moment in my life I was still reeling from a time when the Lord had allowed a certain group of men to perpetrate some evil stuff on my oldest son, Ryan, in the realm of athletics.
+It did so because at that particular moment in my life I was still reeling from a time when the Lord had allowed our local high school football coaches to perpetrate some downright evil stuff on my oldest son, Ryan, in the realm of athletics.
 I’m not talking about physical abuse or anything like that; I’m talking about emotional, mental, and psychological abuse.
 I won’t go into all the gory details, but suffice is to say that it had been by far the worst experience of Ryan’s young life.

 Now, I could have painted some glowing, flowery picture about the awesome times that the Lord and I had recently been having, but that would have been a lie.
 So, I just gave the man an honest answer.
 I started out with something like, “Well, right now I am coming out of the hardest time that I’ve ever had in my walk with the Lord.”
 Then I went from there.
 Did my answer cost me the opportunity to pastor that church?
 Possibly.
 Then again, I’d like to think that a pulpit committee member insightful enough to ask such a probing question was appreciative of an answer that was obviously genuine.

 Anyway, my purpose in writing this post is to motivate you to set aside some time to do a thorough spiritual assessment of where you are with Jesus Christ right now.
 Ask yourself, “What is my spiritual condition at this very moment?”
-You see, what I’m doing is playing the role in your life that pulpit committee member once played in mine.
+You see, what I’m doing is playing the role in your life that pulpit committee member played in mine that day.
 I’m looking you squarely between the eyes and asking, “How would you describe your walk with the Lord these days?”

 Speaking from personal experience, I can tell you that if you will drop your guard long enough to be REAL about your answer, you will then be able to talk things over with the Lord in prayer and thus take your prayer life to a much deeper level.
 Never forget that the Lord doesn’t want anything fake from you, and whatever difficult conversations you need to have with Him, He is more than willing to have them.
 I’m not saying those prayers will be pleasant and leave you feeling like you’re ready to take on the world, but I am saying they will keep your walk with the Lord authentic and fresh.
 Most importantly, they will keep you moving with Him, and that’s infinitely better than becoming locked in place concerning some experience (either a good one or a bad one) that happened to you way back there sometime in your past.